Who are you?

 The current version of the site was designed and coded using Atom and the Movable Type content management system, with Material Design for Bootstrap as its underlying framework.
 It uses the PageBute plugin for Movable Type, smartquotes.js by Kelly Martin.

-I do the bulk of my work on my main desktop machine – a custom build that I’ve basically been gradually refreshing, component by component, since the late 90s:
+I do the bulk of my work on my main desktop machine – a custom build that I’ve basically been gradually refreshing, component by component, since the late 90s.
+The last major upgrade was in late August 2018, when I switched to an AMD Ryzen 2 platform, replacing the bulk of the internal components.

 - Optical drive 2: LG GGCH20L BD-ROM/HD DVD-ROM/DVD-RAM